OneQAZ Trading Intelligence

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states 'When to call: after get_news_leading_indicator_performance', providing a clear usage sequence.
-It also lists prerequisites and next steps.
-However, it does not explicitly mention when not to use this tool or compare it to alternative tools, so a 4 is appropriate.
+The description explicitly says 'When to call: after get_news_leading_indicator_performance', providing clear context.
+It also lists prerequisites ('none') and next steps.
+However, it does not explicitly mention when not to call or contrast with other causality-related siblings like get_macro_causality_graph_tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.